No Taming of the Enthusiast

 Where to buy it

-- At the time of writing, at least Exclusive Books in Cape Town has it in stock already (Dec 2021) and I've seen it coincidentally on the 12th in the domestic terminal of Cape Town airport, in the science section (see photo on the right).
+- At the time of writing, at least Exclusive Books in Cape Town has it in stock already since December 2021, and I've seen it coincidentally on the 12th in the domestic terminal of Cape Town airport, in the science section (see photo on the right).

-- The book has been registered with all the bookshops.
-Therefore, this means that you can ask any bookshop to order it from any of the following: Porcupine Press (firstname.lastname@example.org or 0825721682), or directly from Blue Weaver (email@example.com), or from the warehouse used by Blue Weaver (Booksite Afrika -- all the bookshops know this distributing agent).
+- The book has been registered with all the bookshops in December 2021.
+If it is not in a bookshop near you, you can ask any bookshop to order it from any of the following: Porcupine Press (firstname.lastname@example.org or 0825721682), or directly from Blue Weaver (email@example.com), or from the warehouse used by Blue Weaver (Booksite Afrika -- all the bookshops know this distributing agent).

 - (If you’re nearby, in Cape Town: I have a few copies for sale as well.)